 Can You Use Car Wax on A Boat?

-What exactly are the differences between car wax and marine wax, and what kind of impact will it have on the life and appearance of your boat?
+What exactly are the differences between auto wax and marine wax, and what kind of impact will it have on the life and appearance of your boat?
 Let’s talk about it!

 Can You Use Car Wax on A Boat?

 Many boat owners take great pride in their boat and want to keep it looking as great as it can.
-By taking the time to wax your boat, you are helping to keep the integrity, shine, and color of your boat.
-Many owners use car wax on their boats for the simple principle that they are wanting to protect their boats.
+By taking the time to wax your boat, you are helping to increase your boat’s durability and keep the gloss, shine, and color of your boat.
+Many enthusiasts use car wax on their boats for the simple principle that they are wanting to protect their boat from scratches, uv damage, salt, and stains.
 Since they essentially do the same thing, there are not many rules in what to use.

 Choosing what wax you want to use on your boat is a personal decision.
 Not only is it reliant on the environment you live in, but you also need to consider how often you plan on using the product, and the amount you want to spend on the product.